kossmanf/bachelorThesis/README.md

 collectDocuments.py: Collects the documents in a file for the later calculation of TF-IDF. processPreTrainingData.py: Calculates the training data. processPreTrainingData.py: Calculates a similarity score for each symbol from the knowledge base for each proof based on the proof and all other proofs in the form of TF-IDF values for positive symbols, in the form of frequency for negative symbols and the value 0 for neutral symbols.

+9. generateTrainingTestDataForLM
+This folder contains all the files for generating training and test data for the language model. generateTrainingData.py: File for generating training and test data. trainingDataLM

+10.trainingDataLM
+This folder contains all the training data for the language model. trainingData_10highestScores.pt: Training data with the 10 highest scoring symbols. trainingData_10lowestScores.pt: Training data with the 10 lowest scoring symbols. trainingData_10highestScores_10lowestScores.pt: Training data with the 10 highest and 10 lowest scoring symbols. trainingData_all.pt: Training data with all symbols.

+11. testDataLM
+This folder contains all the data for testing the language model. testData_10highestScores.pt: Test data with the 10 highest scoring symbols. testData_10lowestScores.pt: Test data with the 10 lowest scoring symbols. testData_10highestScores_10lowestScores.pt: Test data with the 10 highest and 10 lowest scoring symbols. testData_all.pt: Test data with all symbols.

+12. training
+Files for training neural networks are stored here. training_cosineEmbeddingLoss.py: File for training using the cosine embedding loss function. training_mseLoss.py: File for training using the Mean Squared Error Loss function.

 Note: It is not guaranteed that all files required for a program are located in the corresponding folders.
 For this reason, errors may occur when importing or loading files.